peakpeak-github/TFTScroll/README.md

 Sample code to demonstrate non-repeating dynamic scrolling text on a TFT display.
 Optionally have fixed areas without scrolling at top and/or bottom of the display.
 Uses display hardware scrolling.
-Handles ASCII extended characters for åäöéü and more.
+Handles ASCII extended characters (=ANSI) for åäöéü and more.

-See scroll.jpg
+See scroll.jpg och https://youtube.com/shorts/lmKyIJF2Dw8?feature=share

 Tested with ESP32 and TFT 1.8" SPI ST7735 128 x 160 display.